Sustainable Community and Local Food Systems

 What resources do we provide?

-Below, you can find resources on food systems, food business development, and fresh produce production food safety.
+Below, you can find events and resources on food systems, food business development, and fresh produce production food safety.

-Check out our 2023 Produce Safety Grower Training schedule.
+Check out our 2023 Produce Safety Grower Training schedule below.

 Contact Gaby Sanders at firstname.lastname@example.org or by phone at 501-671-2046 for more information.